 If you are marked as a “No-Show” for a given study due to being late or not present you will no longer be able to enroll in that specific study, and 2 instances of No-Shows will result in you being barred from the SONA system.
 You will then have to complete paper assignments to meet your credit requirements or earn additional extra credit, as applicable.

-Again, if a personal emergency arises and you cannot make one of your appointments within 24 hours of the session please notify the ESSREP lab manager at email@example.com.
+Again, if a personal emergency arises and you cannot make one of your appointments within 24 hours of the session please notify the ESS Lab manager, Ellen Eilers, at email@example.com.
 Similar to other class assignments or exams you will be required to submit sufficient documentation about the emergency.

 Directions to Kottman Hall

 The ESSREP Lab is located in room 231, on the second floor of Kottman Hall.

 Kottman Hall is on West campus (circled above) and can be reached by campus and COTA busses stopping at the “Ag.
 Admin” bus stop.
 For those walking or biking from central campus, we can also be accessed by crossing the Woody Hayes Drive Bridge, or the pedestrian bridge between the Morrill and Lincoln residential towers.